-The listed country subholding companies (like Avangrid, Inc.) and those with significant interests held by other partners (like Neoenergia, S.A.) have their own risk policies approved by their competent bodies pursuant to their own special framework of strengthened autonomy, which are aligned with those of the group.
+The listed country subholding companies (Avangrid, Inc. and Neoenergia, S.A.) have their own risk policies approved by their competent bodies pursuant to their own special framework of strengthened autonomy, which are aligned with those of the group.

 At those companies in which the Company has an interest but which do not belong to the group, the Company shall promote principles, guidelines, and risk limits consistent with those established in the General Risk Control and Management Policy and in its supplemental Risk Policies and shall maintain appropriate channels of information to ensure a proper understanding of risks.